NoushinN/Anatomy-of-Morbidity/README.md

 ## Welcome to the anatomy of morbidity project
 As part of the _three_ day challenge for [#hackseq18](https://www.hackseq.com/) on October 12-14, 2018 at UBC, we will be analyzing the most recent open dataset called **"Death, causes of death, and life expectancy, 2016"** from [Canadian Vital Statistics](https://www150.statcan.gc.ca/n1/daily-quotidien/180628/dq180628b-eng.htm) for this project.

-Project lead: Noushin Nabavi, nabavinoushin@gmail.com, 226-316-2399
+Project lead: Noushin Nabavi
+Email:nabavinoushin@gmail.com
+Tel.: 226-316-2399
 [Twitter] (https://twitter.com/nabavinoushin)
 ------------    | -------------
 [Github] (https://github.com/NoushinN)